seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **DAUGHTER**
 But she shall never have him, tell her so.
-There is at least two hundred now with child by him—
+There is at least two hundred now with child by him--
 There must be four.
 Yet I keep close for all this,
 Close as a cockle.
 And all these must be boys,
 He has the trick on't; and at ten years old